hanabi/hanabi.github.io/README.md

 * The *1s Chop Move* is listed above as an intermediate strategy, but in truth it is just a specific form of the more general *Trash Chop Move*, in which you clue a card that is known useless in order to tell someone that their chop is unsafe.
 * This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1s will be already played.
 But it could also be done with a number two 2 clue if all the 2s are already played / accounted for.
 Or, it could be done with a yellow clue if all of the yellow cards are already played / accounted for.
 And so forth.

+### A Trash Flowchart

+Trash is not commonly clued, as it violates *Good Touch Principle*.
+The *Trash Chop Move* listed above is one common reason to intentionally clue trash.
+However, there are other reasons to clue trash that are detailed later on in the document.

+[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/cluing_trash_flowchart.png) for determining the difference between the different types of special moves that touch trash.

 ### The Tempo Clue Chop Move